 The noodles aren’t deep fried by the manufacturer (the popular brands all rely on fried noodles), so they aren’t laden with fat.
 It’s also a tBHQ free ramen meaning it doesn’t contain the potentially hazardous preservative (tBHQ) found in most of the most popular instant ramen brands.
 And you don’t add a seasoning packet that contains MSG and lots of additives, either; instead.
 A yummy sauce made from just soy sauce and sesame oil is included.

 Bottom line: Public Goods ramen has one-third fewer calories than Maruchan or Top Ramen, and only 20% of the fat, with no additives of any kind.
 It’s vegan, too.
 The taste is slightly different than you might be used to, but it’s very close – and a lot healthier.

 One Culture Noodles

-Here’s another ramen with a lot less fat and fewer calories than the big name ramen brands.
-One Culture doesn’t use tBHQ or MSG either, although it does contain added sugar, natural flavors and lots of other ingredients you won’t find in Public Goods ramen.
+Here’s another brand with a lot less fat and fewer calories than the big name instant ramen brands.
+One Culture is a tBHQ free ramen that doesn’t contain MSG either, although it does contain added sugar, natural flavors and lots of other ingredients you won’t find in Public Goods ramen.